Gerapy/Gerapy/README.md

 - [x] Add Scrapyd Auth Management
 - [x] Add Gerapy Auth Management
 - [x] Add Timed Task Scheduler
-- [ ] Add MongoDB & Redis & MySQL Monitor
+- [] Add Visual Configuration of Scrapy
+- [] Add Intelligent Analysis of Web Page

 ## Communication

-If you have any questions or ideas, you can add my wechat `CQCcqc`.
+If you have any questions or ideas, you can send [Issues](https://github.com/Gerapy/Gerapy/issues) or [Pull Requests](https://github.com/Gerapy/Gerapy/pulls), your suggestions are really import for us, thanks for your contirbution.